Photo by Shutterstock

-Planning a leaf-peeping trip to coincide perfectly with peak color is a difficult task.
+Planning a leaf-peeping trip to coincide perfectly with peak fall colors is a difficult task.
 If you go too early, you’ll see more green than orange and red.
 Too late?
 You might risk being greeted by a forest full of brown leaves.
-To help avoid these disappointing scenarios, SmokyMountains.com released its 2019 fall foliage prediction map for the continental United States.
-The online tool aims to help you time your autumn getaway whether you plan on seeing the sugar maples turn red in Tennessee or the aspens go for gold in Colorado (or if you’re planning multiple trips throughout the season to some of the best leaf-peeping spots in the country).
+To help avoid these disappointing scenarios, SmokyMountains.com released its 2020 fall foliage prediction map for the continental United States.

-Using historical data and forecast information from the National Oceanic Atmospheric Administration, SmokyMountains.com created an algorithm to predict the timing of peak foliage in 2019.
+Using historical data and forecast information from the National Oceanic Atmospheric Administration, SmokyMountains.com created an algorithm to predict the timing of peak fall foliage in 2020.

 “The predictive fall leaf map helps potential travelers, photographers, and leaf peepers determine the precise future date that the leaves will peak in each area of the continental United States,” data scientist Wes Melton said in a statement.

-If you’re looking for the best time to see peak fall foliage in New York’s Hudson River Valley or Catskill Mountains, you’ll want to schedule your trip upstate for the week of October 12 when the map says the lower half of the state will reach its peak fall color.
+If you’re looking for the best time to grab your weekender bag and see peak fall foliage in New York’s Hudson River Valley or Catskill Mountains, you’ll want to schedule your trip upstate for the week of October 12 when the map says the lower half of the state will reach its peak fall color.

-To see when the foliage near you (or your favorite fall destination) will change this year, visit the map at SmokyMountains.com.
+To see when the fall foliage near you (or your favorite autumn destination) will change this year, visit the map at SmokyMountains.com.

-This article originally appeared online in September 2018; it was updated on August 27, 2019, to include current information.
+This article originally appeared online in September 2018; it was updated on September 18, 2019, and again on September 1, 2020, to include current information.